 Lord, but He loves him who pursues righteousness.

-10. Correction seems malignant to him who forsakes the path.
-He who hates reproof will die.
+10. Correction is evil to him who forsakes the way, and he who hates reproof will die.

 11. Sheol and Abaddon are open before the

 Lord, how much more the hearts of the sons of Adam.

 12. A scorner does not love the one who reproves him; he will not go to wise men.